 “Transmission” means the simultaneous two-way transfer of a signal, message or other form of data between two Pooling Points.

-“Unavailable Seconds” means, in connection with any Transaction, a consecutive string of ten (10) or more Severely Errored Seconds.
+“Unavailable Seconds” means a consecutive string of ten (10) or more Severely Errored Seconds.
 By way of illustration, nine (9) consecutive Severely Errored Seconds are not Unavailable Seconds, but eleven (11) consecutive Severely Errored Seconds are equal to eleven (11) Unavailable Seconds.

 “Unit Price” means the price in US$ per Bandwidth Unit per Month agreed to in respect of a relevant Transaction.